 Forget fancy boarding kennels or hiring a pet-sitter: Modern travelers are taking their precious pups with them on vacation.
-Sixty million U.S. households own a dog, according to a recent survey, and 60 percent of hotels were pet friendly in 2014, up 10 percent from eight years earlier.
-Now, as Americans spend upwards of $60 billion on their pets, hotels are stepping up the perks.
+More than 63 million U.S. households own a dog, according to a recent survey, and 75 percent of hotels were pet friendly in 2016, up 15 percent from just two years earlier.
+Now, as Americans spend upwards of $75 billion on their pets, hotels are stepping up the perks.

 At many properties, canine guests are greeted with toys and treats upon check-in, and rooms are stocked with plush dog beds, along with food and water bowls.
 Some pet-friendly hotels are taking it to the next level with pup-specific gourmet room service offerings, curated itineraries, and on-location doggy ambassadors.
-At these places, pet parents no longer have to stress about their canine companions being allowed but unwelcome: When it comes to traveling with your fur-baby, these perks make it truly feel like it’s (finally) the Year of the Dog.
+At these places, pet parents no longer have to stress about their canine companions being allowed but unwelcome: When it comes to traveling with your fur-baby, these perks make it truly feel like hotels have gone to the dogs (in the best way possible).

 W South Beach in Miami, Florida

-W South Beach recently introduced the Pets Are Welcome (PAW) Program to treat four-legged guests to the same levels of luxurious service from check-in to check-out.
+W South Beach’s Pets Are Welcome (PAW) Program treats four-legged guests to the same levels of luxurious service from check-in to checkout.
 Pets are greeted with a new toy, treat, W Hotels pet tag, clean-up bags, pet bed, and a “pet in room” door sign.
 And they’re not forgotten when it’s time for turndown: A special treat before bedtime will make dogs feel like they’re in ultimate pup heaven.
 Located right on the dazzling oceanfront and just steps from lively Collins Avenue, W South Beach also offers plenty of variety when it comes to walking routes.

 Ojai Valley Inn in Ojai, California

-At the Ojai Valley Inn, there is a $150 additional fee for the first dog and $50 pet fee for the second dog.
+At the Ojai Valley Inn, there is a $150 additional fee for the first dog and $50 pet fee for the second dog, with a two-dog maximum per room.
 There are no size or breed restrictions.
-Rooms start at $379.

 The Duniway in Portland, Oregon

-There isn’t yet a gourmet kibble food truck in one of the nation’s top food truck cities, so an indulgent and all-natural “doggy bag” gift box from Mud Bay is waiting for canine travelers upon check-in at The Duniway Portland.
+There isn’t yet a gourmet kibble food truck in one of the nation’s top food truck cities, so an indulgent and all-natural “doggy bag” gift box is waiting for canine travelers upon check-in at the Duniway Portland, a Hilton Hotel.
 Also included: a plush bed, food bowls and mats, toys and tennis balls.
 The extra-large rooms (all more than 300 square feet) offer ample space for you and your pet to unwind and recharge.
-The dog-loving concierges also create curated "paw lists" of to-dos, including local groomers, suggested walks, off-leash zones, day care, and a pet supply store.
+The dog-loving concierges also create curated “paw lists” of to-dos, including local groomers, suggested walks, off-leash zones, day care, and a pet supply store.

-At The Duniway, there is a nonrefundable $100 pet fee and a weight limit of 70 pounds.
-Rooms start at $161.
+At the Duniway, there is a nonrefundable $50 pet fee and a weight limit of 75 pounds.